-CHALLENGESof recycling and composting

-- Systems need to be fit for purpose to deliver high quality materials for resale from continuous improvements to collection systems and vehicles plus further technological improvements at Material Recovery Facilitie. - Reduce reliance on currently healthy export markets such as China and maintain quality materials for use in more local supply chains. - Flexibility in collection/sorting systems to allow for additions (e.g. plastics) and loss of materials (e.g. paper and glass) from the waste stream. - Potential tension between the need for carbon reductions and tonnage based recycling targets. - Engaging with local communities and the voluntary sector on local services, waste and resource management developments including the potential use of incentives. - Support for increased markets, outlets and purchasing of recycled products or goods with high recycled content.
+Benefits of recycling Challenges of recycling and composting and composting Reduction in the use of virgin Systems need to be fit for purpose materials and conservation of to deliver high quality materials for natural resources and biodiversity resale from continuous Reduction in carbon emissions25 improvements to collection systems Turning collected recyclates into and vehicles plus further technological improvements at new materials and products; and Material Recovery Facilities Providing business opportunities for Reduce reliance on currently healthy resource management and export markets such as China and secondary raw materials maintain quality materials for use in supply/processing more local supply chains Flexibility in collection/sorting systems to allow for additions (e.g. plastics) and loss of materials (e.g. paper and glass) from the waste stream Potential tension between the need for carbon reductions and tonnage based recycling targets Engaging with local communities and the voluntary sector on local services, waste and resource management developments including the potential use of incentives Support for increased markets, outlets and purchasing of recycled products or goods with high recycled content.

-&lt;sup>25 CO2e emissions across the product chain i.e. using secondary raw materials (recyclates and compost) reduces the need to extract primary raw materials and usually exhibits carbon savings in the refining and processing stage and may also make significant savings in terms of the carbon impacts of the waste management operations that would have otherwise occurred.
+$^{^{25}}$ CO2e emissions across the product chain i.e. using secondary raw materials (recyclates and compost) reduces the need to extract primary raw materials and usually exhibits carbon savings in the refining and processing stage and may also make significant savings in terms of the carbon impacts of the waste management operations that would have otherwise occurred.